Timmylin123/starter-hugo-academic/content/work/work.md

         * Created a new human-robot interaction research with Professor Sarah Sebo at UChicago Department of Computer Science to investigate how NAO robots can facilitate deep conversations among human subjects
         * Controlled NAO robot via Choregraphe and Python and designed a program on Unity Game Engine that enables NAO to ask questions to pairs of participants and guide them in a meaningful conversation

-  - title: UChicago Peer Mentor Advisory Board
+  - title: CMSC 11800 (Autumn 2020, 2021) Introduction to Data Science I Grader
     company: University of Chicago
     company_url: https://www.uchicago.edu/
     company_logo:
     location: Chicago
-    date_start: '2019-04-01'
+    date_start: '2020-09-01'
     date_end: '2021-12-01'
     description: |2-
         Responsibilities include:
-        * Led trainings for UChicago Peer Mentors and informed them of their responsibilities
+        * Graded students' programming assignments through Python and help with subversion, git, canvas, and gradescope to assist the professors with the instruction of the course
-        * Provided direct support and direction to the incoming first-years and transfer students by responding to their questions, as they complete various tasks related to their transition to the College and the University of Chicago
+        * Assisted in lab sessions and answer student’s programming questions to help students better understand the course materials about data science and Machine Learning

   - title: Data Scientist
     company: Actelligent-Capital